rossberg/boulder-dash/README.md

 - `Cave` - the representation of a game level
 - `Step` - the core game logic for transitioning a cave one tick
-- `Game` - the main game loop
-- `Render` - the graphics backend
 - `Levels` - the original binary levels data with a decoder
+- `Game` - the main game loop (functorised over engine)
+- `Render` - the graphics backend (functorised over engine)
+- `Engine` - unified signature for backend engines
+- `Engine_graphics` - wrapper for Graphics library
+- `Engine_tsdl` - wrapper for TSDL library
-- `Input` - handle keyboard input
+- `Engine_raylib` - wrapper for Raylib library
-- `Bmp` - a simple decoder for .bmp files
+- `Bmp` - a simple decoder for .bmp files, used by Graphics binding
+- `Main` - common main module (functorised over engine)
+- `Main_graphics` - main entry point for Graphics version
+- `Main_tsdl` - main entry point for TSDL version
-- `Main` - main entry point
+- `Main_raylib` - main entry point for Raylib version

 Little surprising to say there, please look at the code for details.
 For what it's worth, the game logic was straightforward to hack down and worked almost on first try.
 By far the trickiest part was getting the scrolling logic correct for all edge cases — it mimics the original's famous follow-the-player behaviour, but with arbitrary window resizing thrown into the mix, and I wanted the two to interact smoothly.